Sorting out the confusion between palliative care and hospice care matters because they are not the same thing.

-I must admit, my knowledge about both was limited until my mother was hospitalized in 2008 due to her rapidly progressing metastatic breast cancer.
-During her stay at Mayo Clinic’s St. Marys Hospital in Rochester, Minnesota, I vividly recall when a palliative care team entered her room one afternoon to discuss it.
+I admit, my knowledge about both was limited until my mother was hospitalized in 2008 due to her rapidly progressing metastatic breast cancer.
+During her stay at Mayo’s St. Marys Hospital in Rochester, Minnesota, I vividly recall when a palliative care team entered her room one afternoon to discuss it.

 My mind immediately jumped to hospice care – this must be the end.
-My next leap was – get out!
-What I did actually say to them I have no idea, but I do remember initially sitting there stewing…
+The next leap was – not yet, go away!
+What I actually said to them I have no idea, but I do remember initially sitting there stewing.

 I realize now we could have used a whole lot more guidance regarding palliative care a whole lot sooner.